chesszebra/docker-image-beanstalkd-console/README.md

 # docker-image-beanstalkd-console

-A Docker image that setsup a beanstalkd-console application which gives insights in beanstalkd servers.
+A Docker image that sets up a beanstalkd-console application which gives insights in beanstalkd servers.